Frequently Asked questions

 When will I receive my admissions decision?

-Students will receive notification of their admissions decision via email by April 15th, 2018.
+Students will receive notification of their admissions decision via email in April 2019.

 I was wait-listed this year - when will I hear if I am accepted?

-If you are on the wait list, you may be notified of a change of status to accepted up until the first day of camp.
+If you are on the wait list, you may be notified of a change of status to accepted up until July 1st.

 Is the Temple main campus safe?